tf-dbis-uni-freiburg/LTR_Recommender/documentation/Notes.md

  #### Fold 1
  - paper corpus for fold 1: 159 453 papers
- - # ratining in the training set 10333
+ - number of ratings in the training set 10333
- - After LDA transfrom 10297 ???
+ - After LDA transfrom number of ratings -> 10297 ???
- - after pair generation 10333 TODO check that???
+ - after pair generation 10333